slightlynybbled/resume/source/skills.rst

 My skills in C have been primarily focused on microcontroller firmware development and not on application development.

+I generally prefer a layered architecture in order to reduce the mind share required to complete portions of an application.
+This development method often leads to code which emphasizes function over cyclic efficiency.

+I have successfully deployed each of the below architectures into production:

+ * PIC24/dsPIC33 series development in C, assembly
+ * PIC10/12/16/18 series development in assembly
+ * MSP430 series development in C
+ * STM32 series development in C

+I have successfully deployed firmware implementing motor control algorithms, communication protocols (RS-422, RS-485, wireless), and test hardware.
+I have written safety-critical code, including full code documentation.

 .. image:: _static/images/python-logo.png
     :width: 60px
     :alt: python logo